LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 Once a visualization is created with metrics and attributes, you can display it in several ways:

-### **Change widget style using the Visualization Gallery**
+### Change widget style using the visualization gallery

 1. Click on the visualization.
-2. Select the desired style from the ‘Visualization Gallery’, on the right of the screen.
+2. Select the desired style from the ‘visualization gallery’, on the right of the screen.

 The table below lists the available styles: